alejandroautalan/pygubu/README.md

 Usage
 =====

-Create an UI definition using pygubu and save it to a file.
-Then, create your aplication script as shown below:
+Create an UI definition using pygubu-designer and save it to a file.

+[helloworld.ui] (examples/helloworld.ui)

+Then, create
+your aplication script as shown below:

 ```python
 #test.py
 import tkinter as tk
 import pygubu

 class Application:
     def __init__(self, master):